cambiotraining/hpc-intro/index.md

 ---
-pagetitle: "HPC Course"
+title: "Hands-On Introduction to HPC Clusters"
+author: "Hugo Tavares, Lajos Kalmar"
+date: today
+number-sections: false
 ---

-# Practical Introduction to High-Performance Computing

-**Authors & Contributors:** Hugo Tavares, Lajos Kalmar, Qi Wang

-:::highlight
+## Overview

 Knowing how to work on a **High Performance Computing (HPC)** system is an essential skill for applications such as bioinformatics, big-data analysis, image processing, machine learning, parallelising tasks, and other high-throughput applications.

-In this course we will cover the basics of High Performance Computing, what it is and how you can use it in practice.
+These materials give a practical overview of High Performance Computing, what it is and how you can use it in practice.
 This is a hands-on workshop, which should be accessible to researchers from a range of backgrounds and offering several opportunities to practice the skills we learn along the way.

-> By the end of this course you will be able to independently work on a typical HPC server.
+By the end of this course you will be able to independently work on a typical HPC server.

-We will cover:
+:::{.callout-tip}
+#### Learning Objectives

-- What is a HPC and how does it differ from a regular computer?
+- Describe how a HPC server is typically organised and how it differs from a regular computer.
-- What can a HPC be used for?
+- Recognise the tasks that a HPC is suitable for.
-- How do I access and work on a HPC?
+- Access and work on a HPC server.
-- How do I run jobs on a HPC?
+- Submit and manage jobs running on a HPC.
-- How can I run many similar jobs in parallel?
+- Paralelise similar tasks at scale.
-- How can I access, install and manage software on a HPC?
+- Access, install and manage software on a HPC.
 :::

-## Materials

-1. [Introduction to High Performance Computing](01-intro.html): what is a HPC cluster and how is it organised? ([slides](https://docs.google.com/presentation/d/1KmnSznETddQdRYa6UAXtT-eMOsW7tEwbsOh0fK62c84/edit?usp=sharing))
-1. [Working on a HPC Cluster](02-working_on_hpc.html): how do I access and work from a HPC?
-1. [Using the SLURM Job Scheduler](03-slurm.html): how do I use a job scheduler to run jobs on the HPC?
-1. [Managing Software](04-software.html): how do I access pre-installed software or install it myself?
-1. [Parallelising Jobs](05-job_arrays.html): how can I run many similar jobs in parallel?

-## Data

-If you are attending our workshop, then all the data is already provided on our training environment.
-If you want to practice after the course on your own HPC, you can download the data we used: <a href="https://drive.google.com/uc?export=download&id=1wX3m13ZAMaZ51rmtRkKDDQl_biPZv8Wg" target="_blank" rel="noopener noreferrer">HPC workshop data</a>.

 ## Target Audience

 This course is aimed at students and researchers of any background.
 We assume no prior knowledge of what a HPC is or how to use it.

 It may be particularly useful for those who have attended other of our [Bioinformatics Training Courses](https://www.training.cam.ac.uk/bioinformatics/search) and now need to process their data on a Linux server.
 It will also benefit those who find themselves using their personal computers to run computationally demanding analysis/simulations and would like to learn how to adapt these to run on a HPC.